-Diagnosing Your Prospects' Needs
+Diagnosing Your Sales Prospect's Needs

 As a salesperson, your role is to help your prospects solve problems and create new opportunities.
 Your product or service will improve their situation in some way.
 But before you can show the prospect how that will happen, you must uncover their needs.

 Finding a prospect's needs works a lot like a doctor's appointment.
 The prospect is willing to talk with you because he sees that he has a problem, but he may not know or realize the specific nature of his problem.
-Like a doctor, your task is to ask detailed questions to identify the specific symptoms, and then use that information to diagnose a cure (hopefully, the product you're selling).
+Like a doctor, your task is to ask detailed questions to identify the specific symptoms, and then use that information to diagnose a cure (hopefully, the product or service you're selling).

 Make Your Prospect Comfortable

-One way to make your prospect feel safer is to quickly demonstrate your understanding of her situation.
-If you've done your homework ahead of time by asking some qualifying questions and doing some Internet research, you can give a quick summary of what you understand her situation to be and then ask her to confirm.
+One way to make your prospect feel safer is to quickly demonstrate your understanding of their situation.
+If you've done your homework ahead of time by asking some qualifying questions and doing some research, you can give a quick summary of what you understand their situation to be and then ask them to confirm.

 Once you've broken the ice, you need to get an idea of the prospect's general state of mind.
 Start with some fairly wide questions, like “What is your biggest goal right now?
 What is stopping you from reaching that goal?
 What steps have you taken to overcome that obstacle?”

-If the prospect seems to be doing fairly well compared to his past situation, your task is now to probe for ways that he could be doing even better.
+If the prospect seems to be doing fairly well compared to their past situation, then your task is to probe for ways that they could be doing even better.
 Questions like, “Are you happy with your current level of performance?
-What areas would you like to see improved further?” and so on can help identify areas of opportunity where your product can help.
-On the other hand, if the prospect is clearly going downhill compared to his past performance, you can now drill down further to identify just how bad the problem is.
+What areas would you like to see improved further?” and so on can help identify areas of opportunity where your product or service can help.

-They might say that they are struggling with a new software program.
-You can then ask, “Why are they having a hard time with the program?” whereupon he might explain that it doesn't synchronize well with their existing system.
-Now you have a much better idea of the exact issue that is facing this prospect.
+They might say that they're struggling with a new software program.
+You can then ask, “Why are they having a hard time with the program?”
+They might explain that it doesn't synchronize well with their existing system.
+Now you have a much better idea of the exact issues the prospect is facing.

 Asking diagnostic questions is a powerful tool in sales because not only does it enable you to uncover the prospect's needs, it also helps him to understand what those needs truly are.
 Many prospects have never really analyzed their situation, and what they think of as a primary need may only be a symptom of a deeper need—which your questions can help to uncover.